Researchers

 • Investigations into the life cycle assessment (LCA) of food

-• Food trends and their impact on the food industry and the food trade
+• Food trends and their impact on the food industry and food retail

 • Strategies for reducing sugar and salt in processed foods - development of reformulated foods

-• Extraction and stabilization of functional food ingredients from sustainable sources
+• Extraction and stabilisation of functional food ingredients from sustainable sources

 • Acceptance of and barriers to high-calorie nutritional supplements among clinical personnel and patients in a maximum-care hospital